Taking time out

 4. Before Specialty Training

-You are able to take a break in practice after your F2 before applying for specialty training.
-This is the most common time for a break as you have medical experience, you may need time to decide on a specialty and have your full GMC registration.
+You are able to take a break in practice after your FY2 before applying for specialty training.
+This is the most common time for a break as you have medical experience, you may like more time to decide on which specialty/ies or programmes to apply for.
+You will also have your full GMC registration allowing your to work as a doctor.

-In terms of how much time you can take out, be aware that all applicants to specialty training are required to provide evidence of achievement of Foundation Competence within three years prior to the intended commencement date for the advertised post.
+In terms of how much time you can take out, be aware that all applicants to specialty training are required to provide evidence of achievement of Foundation Competence within three and a half years prior to the intended commencement date for the advertised post.

-Also, to enter at ST1/CT1 you cannot exceed 18 months (post-foundation or equivalent) experience in the specialty to which you have applied by the appointment date of that post.
-There are exceptions to this for some specialties.
+Also, for a number of specialties or programmes at ST1/CT1 level, you cannot exceed between 18 and 24 months (post-foundation or equivalent) experience in the specialty to which you have applied by the appointment date of that post.
+It is important to check the person specification for the specialty or programme you are considering as time limits may differ.

 You are unable to defer your place to Specialty Training except for statutory reasons such as parental leave, achieving a place on a masters or PhD course.
 The one exception is the general practice programme which offers the opportunity to defer for a year.